kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 Click the "Next" button a few times until the program counter reach line number 11, which is step 11 out of 13.

-At this point the image on the right hand side gives a snapshot of what is in the memory before the function exit and returns the two values.
-A few things which you need to take note.
-The first one is that there are **two frames** created.
-The first one is the **global** frame and the second one is the **calculate_speed** frame.
-The calculate speed frame is created when the function `calculate_speed` is called.
+At this point, the image on the right-hand side gives a snapshot of what is in the memory before the function exits and returns the two values.
+A few things to take note of: The first is that there are two frames created.
+The first is the global frame, and the second is the calculate_speed frame.
+The calculate_speed frame is created when the function calculate_speed is called.
 This happens on step 6 of 13.
 You can click the "Prev" button to verify this.
-Go to step 5 and click "Next" to see when is the `calculate_speed` frame created.
-In essence the `calculate_speed` frame is a local frame which is called when the function is *invoked* or *executed*.
+Go to step 5 and click "Next" to see when the calculate_speed frame is created.
+In essence, the calculate_speed frame is a local frame created when the function is invoked or executed.
 Every function invocation creates a new frame.

-At step 7, the program counter is at the first line of the code in function `calculate_speed`.
-At this point, the local frame has been populated by the input arguments: `diameter`, `tire_size`, `chainring`, `cog` and `cadence`.
-When you execute line 6 to arrive at Step 8, a new **local** variable is created, which is `gear_ratio`.
-When this local variable is created, several things happens:
+At step 7, the program counter is at the first line of the code in the function calculate_speed.
+At this point, the local frame has been populated by the input arguments: diameter, tire_size, chainring, cog, and cadence.
+When you execute line 6 to arrive at step 8, a new local variable is created: gear_ratio.
+When this local variable is created, several things happen:

-- Python tries to evaluate the value of the expression on the right.
+Python tries to evaluate the value of the expression on the right.
-- On the right hand side of the assignment operator (`=`), Python sees the operator `/` and understood it as a division.
-Since this is a *binary* operator it requires two operands.
+On the right-hand side of the assignment operator `(=)`, Python sees the operator `/` and understands it as a division.
+Since this is a binary operator, it requires two operands.
-- Python found two **names** for the operands of `/`: `chainring` and `cog`.
-Python tries to see if these names are any of the built-in names or keywords.
+Python finds two **names** for the operands of `/`: chainring and cog.
+Python checks if these names are any of the built-in names or keywords.
-- Since Python cannot find any of these names in its built-in functions or keywords, Python looks into the **local frame**.
-At this point, Python finds the two names and *evaluates* the values.
+Since Python cannot find any of these names in its built-in functions or keywords, Python looks into the **local frame**.
+At this point, Python finds the two names and evaluates their values.
-- Once Python obtains the two values for the operands, Python executes the division operation on the two operands and assign it to the name on the left hand side of the assignment operators, i.e. `gear_ratio`.
+Once Python obtains the two values for the operands, Python executes the division operation on the two operands and assigns it to the name on the left-hand side of the assignment operator, i.e. gear_ratio.

-In subsequent lines, Python does similar things to create several other *local variables*: `speed`, `speed_kmph` and `speed_mph`.
+In subsequent lines, Python does similar things to create several other **local variables**: speed, speed_kmph, and speed_mph.

-Those are called **local variables** because they are local to the functin and are **not accessible** anywhere else.
-To see this, make sure your program counter is back at line 11 or Step 11 of 13.
+These are called local variables because they are local to the function and are **not accessible** anywhere else.
+To see this, make sure your program counter is back at line 11 or step 11 of 13.
 Click "Next" two times to exit the function.
 Notice that now there is only one single frame, which is the *global* frame.
-The local frame of `calculate_speed` has been destroyed.
-Since this frame is destroyed none of those local variables are accessible when we exit the function.
+The local frame of calculate_speed has been destroyed.
+Since this frame is destroyed, none of those local variables are accessible when we exit the function.

 ## Global Variable

-Now, you may realize that most of the arguments in the function `calculate_speed` will not change if the bicycle remains the same.
-Most of these are parameters of the bicycle of the users.
+Now, you may realise that most of the arguments in the function calculate_speed will not change if the bicycle remains the same.
+Most of these are parameters of the user's bicycle.
 As long as the user does not change the bicycle, those parameters will not change.
-Do we need to keep on entering those numbers such as the diameters and the tire size again every time we want to calculate the speed for a given cadence?
-The answer is no. In this section we will show two alternatives which uses the global variable and optional arguments.
-We will discuss its advantage and disadvantage.
-In the future lessons, we will show some other alternatives such as using your own custom data type through object oriented programming.
-Object oriented programming will allow you to pass on the bicycle information as one single data.
+Do we need to keep on entering those numbers, such as the diameters and the tyre size, again every time we want to calculate the speed for a given cadence?
+The answer is no. In this section, we will show two alternatives which use the global variable and optional arguments.
+We will discuss their advantages and disadvantages.
+In future lessons, we will show some other alternatives, such as using your own custom data type through object-oriented programming.
+Object-oriented programming will allow you to pass on the bicycle information as one single data structure.

 Let's start with using the global variables.
 Since these parameters never (or seldom) change, we may put all these values as a kind of constants and define it outside of the functions.
 In this way, all these constants are readable by all the functions that we create.
 How to do this?
 Let's see the code below in Python Tutor.